lorserker/ben/README.md

 First run the [bridge monitor](http://www.wbridge5.com/bm.htm) table manager server.

-Then, run the command below to connect to the table manager using the [blue chip bridge protocol](https://web.archive.org/web/20210514012054/http://www.bluechipbridge.co.uk/protocol.htm)
+Then, run the command below to connect to the table manager using the [blue chip bridge protocol version 18](https://web.archive.org/web/20210514012054/http://www.bluechipbridge.co.uk/protocol.htm)

 ```
-python table_manager_client.py --host 127.0.0.1 --port 2000 --name ben --seat North --ns 1 --ew 1 --config config/sayc.conf
+python table_manager_client.py --host 127.0.0.1 --port 2000 --name BEN --seat North
 ```

-that will connect to the table as West; the other seats can be taken similarly.
+that will connect to the table as North - the other seats can be taken similarly.

 ## What the engine cannot do (yet)